rgb12/Crossfire/README.md

 - Performance optimizations
 - Campaign configuration (mission and scripting)
 - Functional and complete Warehouse logistics
-- Player CAP/CAS/SEAD/DEAD/Recon operations
+- Player CAP/CAS/SEAD/DEAD/Airdrop/Recon operations
 - AI tasking
 - EWRS
 - Custom JTAC
 - XP and Ranks system

 ## Notes
-Most core features are implemented, but the mission may be unstable due to limited large-scale testing, hence the Alpha status.
+Most core features are implemented, but the mission may be unstable due to limited large-scale testing, hence the open beta status.

 Your feedback is invaluable—please consider sharing suggestions and bug reports.